KarenSamantha/profile/content/home/index.md

 ---
-title: "About Me"
+title: "Home"
 date: 2019-06-17T23:53:00+01:00
-draft: true
+draft: false
 hideLastModified: true
 showInMenu: true
-weight: 2
+weight: 0
 # no need for the "summary" parameter as it is not displayed in any previews
 ---

-Wadzanai is a human being